memtest86plus/memtest86plus/README.md

 private use, which means that memory can't then be covered by the memory tests.

-PCMemTest's USB device drivers are work in progress.
+**NOTE**: PCMemTest's USB device drivers are work in progress.
 Not all USB devices are supported yet.

 ## Operation